commonsguy/cwac-anddown/README.markdown

 Software License 2.0, per the terms of the included LICENSE file.

-The sundown source code is available under [its own license](https://github.com/tanoku/sundown), which appears to be a modified BSD license.
+The hoedown source code is available under [its own license](https://github.com/hoedown/hoedown/blob/master/LICENSE), which appears to be a modified BSD license.

 Questions